 Moreover, people love it when you are paying attention to them.
 With this said, you have made a instant friend!

 Hypnosis can provide you the confidence to participate socially and brush off any awkward stress you feel around feeling comfortable in any group settings.
-If you want to discuss working directly with us on your particular issue to see if we can help and advise you on a next step, then check out our Hypnosis Services or you can contact us here.
+If you want to discuss working directly with us on your particular issue to see if we can help and advise you on a next step, then check out our Special Hypnosis Services Programs.

 Alternatively, if you prefer a self-hypnosis product then check out this session on how to be a conversation star.